jojozhuang/jojozhuang.github.io/_posts/2017-10-11-running-javascript-at-server-side-with-rhino.md

 </html>
 ```
 ### 2.3 Adding Reference of Rhino
-Go to [https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino/Downloads_archive](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino/Downloads_archive), select the latest version to download, for example, rhino1_7R4.zip.
-Extract the file `js.jar` from the downloaded zip, and copy it to the `/WebContent/WEB-INF/lib` subdirectory of 'RhinoWebsite' project.
+Go to [https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino/Download_Rhino](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino/Download_Rhino), select the latest version to download, for example, rhino1.7.7.2.zip.
+Extract the file `rhino-1.7.7.2.jar` from the downloaded zip, and copy it to the `/WebContent/WEB-INF/lib` subdirectory of 'RhinoWebsite' project.
 ### 2.4 Creating Servlet
 Right-click on RhinoWebsite->Java Resources->src, create package named 'Johnny.Tutorials'.
 Then, create java file named `RhinoServlet.java`.
 Modify the `doPost` method in RhinoServlet.java as follows:
 ```java